PrincetonUniversity/PsyNeuLink/docs/source/index_logo_with_text.rst

 It is:

- - *open source*, freeing users of the costs or restrictions associated with proprietary software.
+ - *Open source*, freeing users of the costs or restrictions associated with proprietary software;

  ..

- - *computationally general* -- it can be used to implement, seamlessly integrate, and simulate interactions among disparate components that vary in their granularity of representation and function (from individual neurons or neural populations to functional subsystems and abstract cognitive functions) and at any time scale of execution.
+ - *Computationally general* -- it can be used to implement, seamlessly integrate, and simulate interactions among disparate components that vary in their granularity of representation and function (from individual neurons or neural populations to functional subsystems and abstract cognitive functions) and at any time scale of execution.

  ..

- - *integrative* -- it provides a standard and accessible environment for model comparison, sharing, and documentation;
+ - *Integrative* -- it provides a standard and accessible environment for model comparison, sharing, and documentation.

  ..

- - *extensible* -- it has an interface (API) that allows it to be used with other powerful tools for implementing individual components, such as:
+ - *Extensible* -- it has an interface (API) that allows it to be used with other powerful tools for implementing individual components, such as:

     * Neuron and Nengo (biophysically realistic models of neuronal function)